chimny/memserwis/README.md

 # MemSerwis

 React-based app with memes stored by arrary which includes basic information (img url, title, upVotes, downvotes, and star).
-Data flow is managed via useContext hook (all global states can be found in Context folder)
+Data flow is managed via Redux

 ## Used technology